ElGuillermo/HLL_CRCON_Live_topstats/README.md

 Tankers don't get any VIP, as they usually have a huge combat score and would easily get a VIP on each game.

-Players must gain offense AND defense points to enter the top, thus to avoid giving VIPs to those who purposely stay AFK in HQs.

 ## Install

 > [!NOTE]
 > The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`.
-> You may have installed your CRCON in a different folder.
->
-> Some Ubuntu Linux distributions disable the `root` user and `/root` folder by default.
-> In these, your default user is `ubuntu`, using the `/home/ubuntu` folder.
-> You should then find your CRCON in `/home/ubuntu/hll_rcon_tool`.
->
-> If so, you'll have to adapt the commands below accordingly.

 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :